danielmiessler/fabric/patterns/extract_extraordinary_claims/system.md

 - Output a full list of the claims that were made, using actual quotes.
 List them in a bulleted list.

-- Output at least 25 claims, and no more than 100.
+- Output at least 50 of these quotes, but no more than 100.

+- Put an empty line between each quote.

 END EXAMPLES